Superrehtard/old_diaspora_wiki/glossary.md

 - **[PivotalTracker.com](https://www.PivotalTracker.com/projects/61641)**

 - **Pod**
-    **Diaspora** is a software that can be installed on a server by someone that has the knowledge to do so.
-They in turn can allow people to register for an account on what they call their **pod**.
-There are many of these **pods** already established across the internet with many users.
-You register for a free account on a **pod** and you can seamlessly connect with other users on other **pods** the same as if you were making someone a friend on other social networking sites.
-No matter which **pod** you are on, you are all using **Diaspora**.
-If you have the technical skills, you can even set up your own **pod** for your family and or friends.
-They can in turn connect to family and friends on your **pod** or even other **pods** with ease.
+    **Diaspora** is a software that can be installed on a server by someone that has the knowledge to do so.&nbsp; They in turn can allow people to register for an account on what they call their **pod**.&nbsp; There are many of these **pods** already established across the internet with many users.&nbsp; You register for a free account on a **pod** and you can seamlessly connect with other users on other **pods** the same as if you were making someone a friend on other social networking sites.&nbsp; No matter which **pod** you are on, you are all using **Diaspora**.&nbsp; If you have the technical skills, you can even set up your own **pod** for your family and or friends.&nbsp; They can in turn connect to family and friends on your **pod** or even other **pods** with ease.
     http://whatIsDiaspora.com
     [PodUp](http://podup.sargodarya.de) - sorts pods by uptime and will give you an idea of how stable a given pod is.
     [Podupti.me](http://podupti.me/) - similar service to PodUp, run by the fine folks at diasp.org.